LoicKonan/5303-DB-Konan/Assignments/A07/README.md

 >
 > - This project is a full stack web with Javascript and Vuejs.
 > - This uses a backend API and MongoDB as database.
+> - Ultimately the goal is to "query" the schedule looking for courses that fit some search criteria.
+> - Generate advising forms.
 >
-> - Ultimately the goal is to "query" the schedule looking for courses that fit some search criteria. > - Thats why we will save as much course data as we can glean from the published pdf.
 >
-> - Course Info
+> ### Course Info
+>
 > - Col: Abbreviation of College
 > - Crn: Unique identifier for a course
 > - Subj: Subject of course (CMPS, NURS, etc.)